-- 1. First, let's make sure to select File> Save As $\blacksquare$ and give this version of our plan a new name, such as "BeachHouse Interior Tutorial" - 2.
+- 1. First, let's make sure to select File> Save As \blacksquare and give this version of our plan a new name, such as "BeachHouse Interior Tutorial" - 2.
 Select Tools> Display Settings> Display Options (or press the ~ key) to open the Display Options dialog. - 3.
 Press the letter R, find the layer "Roof Planes" and remove the check from the Display column.
 Click OK.

-First floor with the display of roof planes, window labels, and door labels turned off
+Floor 1 with the display of door and window labels and roof planes turned off